left2right/codis/doc/tutorial_en.md

 * **Codis Proxy**: is the proxy service of client connections.
 Codis Proxy Implements Redis Protocol.
 In addition to some commands do not support ([unsupported command list] (unsupported_cmds.md)).

     + For the same product cluster, you can deploy multiple codis-proxy instances at the same time;
-    + Different codis-proxy by codis-dashboard to ensure state synchronization.
+    + Different codis-proxy by codis-topom to ensure state synchronization.

 * **Codis Dashboard**: cluster management tools, support codis-proxy, codis-server add, delete, slot migrate(sync/async), and other operations.
-When a cluster state changes, the codis-dashboard maintains the consistency of all codis-proxy states under the cluster.
+When a cluster state changes, the codis-topom maintains the consistency of all codis-proxy states under the cluster.

-    + For the same product cluster, the same time codis-dashboard can only have 0 or 1;
+    + For the same product cluster, the same time codis-topom can only have 0 or 1;
-    + All changes to the cluster must be done via codis-dashboard.
+    + All changes to the cluster must be done via codis-topom.

 * **Codis Admin**: Command-line tool for cluster management.

-    + Can be used to control the codis-proxy, codis-dashboard status, and access external storage.
+    + Can be used to control the codis-proxy, codis-topom status, and access external storage.

 * **Codis FE**: cluster management Web Interface.